tcoq/chargemanager/README.md

 ###### **TP-LINK SMART PLUG / On at SOC [%]**
 Min SOC of house-battery when swtiching smart plug on.
 ###### **TP-LINK SMART PLUG / 1st on [hh:mm]**
-First interval where plug should turned on.
+First interval where plug should turned on. (set start and end to the same value if you want to disable)
 ###### **TP-LINK SMART PLUG / 2nd on [hh:mm]**
-Second interval where plug should turned on.
+Second interval where plug should turned on. (set start and end to the same value if you want to disable)
 ###### **TP-LINK SMART PLUG / Start hour [h]**
 Earliest full hour from which smart plug should be turned on.
 (24h format, e.g. 13,14 or 15)